 Topical Calcineurin Inhibitor Side Effects

 Around half of all people using topical calcineurin inhibitors find that they irritate the skin, causing burning, itching, tingling or redness of the area that’s being treated.
 These side effects usually disappear after about a week of continuing with the treatment as the skin gets used to it.

 Unlike corticosteroids, calcineurin inhibitors don’t cause a thinning, lightening or darkening of the skin and therefore may be better suited to you if your eczema is on your face or you cannot tolerate corticosteroid creams and ointments.

 Calcineurin inhibitors are also available as an oral drug, but these aren’t used to treat eczema.
 Instead they’re used for other immune diseases and after organ transplants to stop the immune system rejecting the new organ.

 When taken orally to suppress the immune system, these drugs can lead to a higher risk of developing certain blood and skin cancers.
-There is no evidence to suggest that using them topically to treat eczema has the same risk since lower concentrations of the drugs are used and absorbed into the bloodstream.
+There is no evidence to suggest that when applied to skin to treat eczema, they the same risk since lower concentrations of the drugs are used and absorbed into the bloodstream.

 Some contain oatmeal which helps to feed the good bacteria on the skin and others contain thermal waters said to create the right pH for the skin.

 Similarly, applying live bacteria in the form of yoghurt or kefir directly to the skin can also help to improve eczema prone skin.
 The evidence is sketchy and these are new treatments, so use them sparingly and with caution to begin with.
 Stop using them if your eczema becomes worse and you experience more inflamed skin.